mg-04/mg-04.github.io/_articles/circuitsim/circuitcim.markdown

 # Intro
 CircuitCim is my part of the CESS 4840 Embedded Systems final project CircuitSim, an FPGA-accelerated analog circuit simulator.
 I call this part Circuit**C**im, or **MG**Spice :)

 CircuitSim is a state-of-art 4840 final project.
-It perfectly blends software, hardware, and circuits together, allowing us to *simulate* circuits on FPGA logic circuits.
-It developed from a Gaussian elimination accelerator, to solving circuits with resistors, capacitors, diodes, to modeling MOSFETs, to NOT gates, to NAND gates, to DFF, and culminates in building a 555 chip from scratch, a perfect combo of analog and digital circuitry
+It perfectly blends software, hardware, and circuits, allowing us to *simulate* circuits on FPGA logic circuits.
+It developed from a Gaussian elimination accelerator, to solving circuits with resistors, capacitors, diodes, to modeling MOSFETs, to NOT gates, to NAND gates, to DFF, and culminates in building a 555 chip from scratch, a perfect combo of analog and digital circuitry.

-Meanwhile, CircuitSim (and CircuitCim) is a piece of crap: a lot of crappy code (we did get rid of all instances of "vga" and "ball", which is better than 80% of the teams :)), crappy documentation, and some things didn't entirely work.
-Nevertheless, I was pretty proud about this project, so did Edwards and his TA team.
+Meanwhile, CircuitSim (and CircuitCim) is far from perfect: a lot of crappy code (we did get rid of all instances of "vga" and "ball", which is better than 80% of the teams :)), crappy documentation, and some things didn't entirely work.
+Nevertheless, I was pretty proud about this project, so did Edwards and his TA team :)

 Solving a circuit is not trivial.
-You'll need to solve a *system* of nonlinear multivariable differential equations.
-CircuitCim approaches each aspect incrementally
+You'll need to solve a *system* of *nonlinear multivariable differential* equations.
+CircuitCim approaches and estimates each aspect incrementally.

 In this article, I will break down the code design, and you can learn how to write your own SPICE from scratch!
 ## SPICE Algorithm